 Join us for the 9th annual Art of City Building (AoCB) conference as we gather in Kjipuktuk / Halifax, Nova Scotia, to explore "New Perspectives" in urban innovation and design.
 This grassroots conference brings together local residents, national experts, and international voices for transformative conversations on the future of our cities.
 Designed to challenge norms and spark bold thinking, AoCB is a space for learning, collaboration, and action.

 This year marks a couple of firsts for AoCB!
-This will be our first two-day event, taking place on Friday, September 12th, 2025, at Paul O'Regan Hall, Halifax Central Library (5440 Spring Garden Rd), and Saturday, September 13th, 2025, in Downtown Dartmouth at venues to be announced.
+This will be our first two-day event, taking place on Friday, September 12th, 2025, at Paul O'Regan Hall, Halifax Central Library (5440 Spring Garden Rd), and Saturday, September 13th, 2025, in Downtown Dartmouth.
 This year's event will also be officially opened by a new Mayor of Halifax for the first time since AoCB's inception.

 Our 2025 conference theme, "New Perspectives" , will delve into the interplay between technological advancements and often-overlooked viewpoints that bring valuable insights to the table.
 We'll explore this through four central themes: